Injury and Death

 Ability Score Loss

-Some attacks reduce the opponent’s score in one or more abilities.
-This loss can be temporary Ability Damaged or permanent Ability Drained.
 While any loss is debilitating, losing all points in an ability score can be devastating.
+The following effects take place if a score is drained to zero, or ability score damage is equal to or greater than a creature's ability score.
 Strength 0 means that the character cannot move at all.
-He lies Helpless on the ground.
+They lie Helpless on the ground.
 Dexterity 0 means that the character cannot move at all.
-He stands motionless, rigid, and Helpless.
+They stand motionless, rigid, and Helpless.
 Constitution 0 means that the character is Dead.
 Intelligence 0 means that the character cannot think and is Unconscious in a coma-like stupor, Helpless.
 Wisdom 0 means that the character is withdrawn into a deep sleep filled with nightmares, Helpless.
 Charisma 0 means that the character is withdrawn into a catatonic, coma-like stupor, Helpless.
 Ability Damage is recovered at a rate of 1 point per day to each damaged ability score (or double if the character gets complete bed rest).
 Ability Drain does not recover naturally.
 Both Ability Damage and Ability Drain can be recovered through the use of some spells, such as lesser restoration and restoration.

 Level Drain